shopware/shopware/adr/storefront/2023-01-10-atomic-theme-compilation.md

 We can expand on this deletion strategy, once we implement further features like manual rollback to previous theme versions.

+### Theme Assets

+Previously the theme assets were stored in the same folder as the compiled theme files, that meant, that for every saleschannel where a theme was used the theme assets were duplicated, even though the assets are always the same, regardless of the theme configuration.
+This does not scale, when we create new folders for the compiled theme files on the fly on every theme compile.
+So the asset files are now stored in a separate folder, that is not dependent on the sales channel or the theme configuration.
+We use the `themeId` as the folder name, so the assets are still unique per theme, but they are not duplicated for every sales channel.

 ### PaaS / Platform.sh

 Platform.sh currently does not offer to store the theme assets on an internal storage, therefore the assets need to be stored locally.